ayushbudh/ATM-Application/ATMApplication/README.md

  > Built an Automated Teller Machine application using JFrame and Swing in java which can:

- 1. Be used by an user to select from the service screen to make a choice between the available services.
+ 1. Be used by a user to select from the service screen to make a choice between the available services.

  2. Check the remaining balance in the account